robinweser/elodin/README.md

 # The Elodin Styling Language

 > **Warning**: Elodin is still WIP and experimental.
 It is not recommended to use it in production yet.
-There might be unknown bugs and the APIs might change rapidly.<br>**You've been warned!**
+There might be unknown bugs and the APIs might change rapidly.

 Elodin is a styling language that aims to provide a universal way to author user interface styles.
 It uses a single file format that compiles to several different plattforms, languages, frameworks and libraries.